bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 She wears robes of woven moss and bark thread, a silver clasp shaped like a winged seed.
 Her voice is soft but carries an undeniable authority.

 > “Travelers are rare these days.
-You’ve come through Haven’s checkpoints — that much I can see.
+You’ve come through [[Haven]]’s checkpoints — that much I can see.
 I ask only this: speak gently here.
 We’ve lost enough to shouting.”

-She offers to guide them briefly through Alula before returning to her home in the [[Canopy Walk]].
+She offers to guide them briefly through [[Alula]] before returning to her home in the [[Canopy Walk]].

 ---